yrangana/Coursera_Capstone/Introduction/Analysis of outer Colombo suburbs.md

 Colombo is the commercial capital and largest city of Sri Lanka by population.
 Colombo metropolitan area has a population of 5.6 million and 752,993 in the city [1].
 It is the financial centre of the island and major hub for transport, healthcare and education.
 It is located on the west coast of the island and adjacent to the Greater Colombo area which includes Sri Jayawardenepura Kotte which is the legislative capital of Sri Lanka.
 Colombo is also the administrative capital of the Western Province and the district capital of Colombo District.
 </div>
 <div style="text-align: justify;line-height:2">
 When compared with the rest of Sri Lanka, Colombo metropolitan region is home to 28 per cent of Sri Lanka’s population and accounts for about 45 per cent of national GDP.
 Moreover, it dominates 80 per cent of industrial value in Sri Lanka [2].
 It is the country’s major urban agglomeration and is growing faster than any other areas in Sri Lanka.
 Because of that hundreds of thousands of people migrate to Colombo and nearby areas each year for several reasons.
-According to the department of senses and statistics, more than 31 per cent migrant population migrate to Colombo and Gampaha which is an adjacent district of Colombo [Figure:1] [3].
+According to the department of senses and statistics, more than 31 per cent migrant population in Sri Lanka, migrate to Colombo and Gampaha which is an adjacent district of Colombo [Figure:1] [3].
 It is more than five times higher than the people who migrate to Kandy which is the second major city in Sri Lanka.
 </div>
 <br/>
 <br/>